EzzOps/k0s-singleNode/README.md

 To customize and bootstrap the `k0sctl.yaml` file, use the following command:
 `k0sctl init --k0s <username>@<IP> > k0sctl.yaml`
-This command initializes a file containing a basic/general configuration file `ClusterConfig`, `Cluster`. and this option "--k0s" will add the default cluster configration
+This command initializes a file containing a basic/general configuration file `hosts:`, `  k0s:`. and this option "--k0s" will add the default cluster configration